-Through audiobooks, you can engage your kids with classic and modern stories, introduce them to historical periods and situations beyond their own, and boost their listening comprehension.
-And if you need time to work or finish other to-dos, setting your child up with an audiobook can give you some space to get things done.
+Through audiobooks, you can entertain your kids with classic and modern stories, introduce them to historical periods and situations that are different from their own, and help them practice listening comprehension.
+And if you need time to work or finish other to-dos, setting your child up with a good audiobook can give you the space to get things done.

-Check out four ways you can help your children find free audiobooks (including plenty of children’s classics) and a few recommendations to get you started.
+Check out these seven websites where you can find free audiobooks for your children (including plenty of children’s classics) and a few recommendations to get you started.

-Through Spotify, you can access tons of free audiobooks for titles in the public domain, such as:
+Through Spotify, you can access tons of free audiobooks in the public domain, such as:

 - The Secret Garden by Frances Hodgson Burnett